This PDF is the current document as it appeared on Public Inspection on 10/31/2014 at 08:45 am.

 Exemption and combined license amendment; issuance.

 Please refer to Docket ID NRC-2008-0441 when contacting the NRC about the availability of information regarding this document.
-You may obtain publicly-available information related to this document using any of the following methods:
+You may obtain information related to this document, which the NRC possesses and is publicly-available, using any of the following methods:

-NRC's Agencywide Documents Access and Management System (ADAMS): You may obtain publicly-available documents online in the ADAMS Public Documents collection at http://www.nrc.gov/reading-rm/adams.html.
+- NRC's Agencywide Documents Access and Management System (ADAMS): You may obtain publicly-available documents online in the NRC Library at http://www.nrc.gov/reading-rm/adams.html.
 To begin the search, select “ADAMS Public Documents” and then select “Begin Web-based ADAMS Search.”
 For problems with ADAMS, please contact the NRC's Public Document Room (PDR) reference staff at 1-800-397-4209, 301-415-4737, or by email to firstname.lastname@example.org.
-The ADAMS accession number for each document referenced (if it is available in ADAMS) is provided the first time that a document is referenced.
-The request for the amendment and exemption was submitted by the letter dated May 20, 2014 (ADAMS Accession No. ML14140A637).
-The licensee supplemented this request by letter dated June 3, 2014 (ADAMS Accession No. ML14155A257).
+The ADAMS accession number for each document referenced in this document (if that document is available in ADAMS) is provided the first time that a document is referenced.
+The request for the amendment and exemption was submitted by the letter dated July 2, 2013 (ADAMS Accession No. ML13189A285).
+The licensee supplemented this request by letter dated September 26, 2013 (ADAMS Accession No. ML13273A394).

 FOR FURTHER INFORMATION CONTACT:

-The NRC is granting an exemption from the provisions of Paragraph B of Section III, “Scope and Contents,” of appendix D, “Design Certification Rule for the AP1000,” to part 52 of Title 10 of the Code of Federal Regulations (10 CFR) and issuing License Amendment No. 23 to COLs, NPF-93 and NPF-94, to the licensee.
-The exemption is required by Paragraph A.4 of Section VIII, “Processes for Changes and Departures,” appendix D to 10 CFR part 52 to allow the licensee to depart from Tier 1 information.
-With the requested amendment, the licensee sought changes to COL Appendix C and corresponding plant-specific Tier 1 information to correct editorial errors and/or consistency errors (e.g., inconsistencies between Updated Final Safety Analysis Report (UFSAR) (Tier 2) and Tier 1 information, and inconsistencies between information from different locations within Tier 1).
+The NRC is granting an exemption from the provisions of Title 10 of the Code of Federal Regulations (10 CFR) Part 52, Appendix D, Section III.B, “Design Certification Rule for the AP1000 Design, Scope, and Contents and issuing License Amendment No. 15 to COLs, NPF-93 and NPF-94, to the licensee.
+The exemption is required by Paragraph B.6.c of Section VIII, “Processes for Changes and Departures,” Appendix D to 10 CFR Part 52 to allow the licensee to depart from Tier 1 information.
+With the requested amendment, the licensee sought changes to the UFSAR Tier 1 and Appendix C to the COL.

 Identical exemption documents (except for referenced unit numbers and license numbers) were issued to the licensee for VCSNS Units 2 and 3 (COLs NPF-93 and NPF-94).
 These documents can be found in ADAMS under Accession Nos.
-ML14352A155 and ML14352A164, respectively.
-The exemption is reproduced (with the exception of abbreviated titles and additional citations) in Section II of this Start Printed Page 20032document.
+ML14182A516 and ML14182A541, respectively.
+The exemption is reproduced (with the exception of abbreviated titles and additional citations) in Section II of this document.
 The amendment documents for COLs NPF-93 and NPF-94 are available in ADAMS under Accession Nos.
-ML14351A419 and ML14351A424, respectively.
+ML14182A451 and ML14182A509, respectively.
 A summary of the amendment documents is provided in Section III of this document.

 Reproduced below is the exemption document issued to VCSNS, Units 2 and 3.
 It makes reference to the combined safety evaluation that provides the reasoning for the findings made by the NRC (and listed under Item 1) in order to grant the exemption:

-1. In a letter dated May 20, 2014, and supplemented by the letters dated June 3, November 6, and November 14, 2014, South Carolina Electric & Gas Company (licensee) requested from the Nuclear Regulatory Commission (Commission) an exemption to allow departures from Tier 1 information in the certified Design Control Document (DCD) incorporated by reference in 10 CFR part 52, appendix D, “Design Certification Rule for the AP1000 Design,” as part of license amendment request (LAR) 13-42, “Tier 1 Editorial and Consistency Changes.”
+1. In a letter dated July 2, 2013 and as supplemented by the letter dated September 26, 2013, South Carolina Electric & Gas Company (licensee) requested from the Nuclear Regulatory Commission (Commission) an exemption from the provisions of Title 10 of the Code of Federal Regulations (10 CFR) Part 52, Appendix D, Section III.B, “Design Certification Rule for the AP1000 Design, Scope, and Contents,” as part of license amendment request (LAR 13-25), “Tier 1 Editorial and Consistency Changes.”

-For the reasons set forth in Section 3.1 of the NRC staff's Safety Evaluation, which can be found in ADAMS under Accession No. ML14345B029, the Commission finds that:
+For the reasons set forth in Section 3.1 of the NRC staff Safety Evaluation, which can be found in ADAMS under Accession No. ML14182A574, the Commission finds that:

 A. The exemption is authorized by law;